Vanier v. Vanier1

 Rita argued that the assessor did not understand the law on undue influence nor did she have the authority to draw conclusions on that issue.
 This reminds me of some advice I often received from Dr. Kenneth Shulman.

 Dr. Shulman 7 is an authority on retrospective capacity assessments in the context of will challenges.
-He often offers expert testimony in these cases, publishes articles on the topic and is often asked to speak at Continuing Legal Educational events at the Law Society of Upper Canada.
+He often offers expert testimony in these cases, publishes articles on the topic and is often asked to speak at Continuing Legal Educational events at the Law Society of Ontario.
 When discussing the role doctors or assessors play in this process he often repeats the mantra “cobbler – ply thy trade”.
 Essentially, Dr. Shulman cautions that assessors can provide opinion evidence on the medical evidence – not legal conclusions.
 In the context of undue influence, at most they can speak to the vulnerability of the patient to undue influence and suggest that if the court finds the facts to be as the claimant suggests then it is likely that undue influence occurred.

 Probe and Verify